($1,313) Cost of Moving From Vermont to New York

 • Weather: The climate of New York state is generally has warm to hot summers and cold winters.
 In the farther southeastern portion of the state (New York City and Long Island area) hot and humid summers and cool to mild winters.
 Winter temperatures average below freezing during January and February in much of New York state, but several degrees above freezing along the Atlantic coastline, including New York City.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so that all your mail will get properly forwarded to New York.
+• Change of address: Make sure to submit your USPS change of address form at least a week before moving.
+Once you set your move date, your mail will start forwarding to New York right on schedule.
 Get started here.

-• Mover's insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
+• Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
 They're responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.

 • Central Park